From A Wiki of Ice and Fire

 A Dance with Dragons (Mentioned)

-According to a semi-canon response from George R. R. Martin, Shella was married to Lord Whent, the brother of Ser Oswell Whent, and she was the mother of the fair maid of the Tourney at Harrenhal.
+According to a semi-canon response from George R. R. Martin, Shella was married to Lord Walter Whent, the brother of Ser Oswell Whent, and she was the mother of the fair maid of the tourney at Harrenhal.
 However, A Game of Thrones and A Clash of Kings state instead that Shella is from House Whent, and that her father and grandfather held Harrenhal before her.

 A Game of Thrones